This exercise is from the book “Whyography: Building a Brand Fueled by Purpose” by Chris Olsen.

 This exercise is designed to help you narrow down your top values.
 Doing so can be tricky—you may find yourself focusing on values that are aspirational, rather than those that show up in your day-to-day life.
-One way to zero in on the values that are central to who you are today is to look at the decisions you make about spending—and, specifically, the companies you choose to hand over your hard-earned money to.
+One way to zero in on values that are central to who you are today is to look at the decisions you make about where you allocate your time, money and expertise—and, specifically, the companies and causes you choose to devote your resources to.
+Create your Values in Action Tracker using this example as your guide:

 BRAND